 Mobile or kiosk check-in and check-out

 Travelers who have just arrived after a long flight or train journey don’t want to stand in line for 20 minutes while front desk staff deliver a lengthy spiel to all the guests in front of them.
-Some guests may want to speak to a real person, but for those that don’t, hotels can make mobile check-in and keyless room entry an option.
+Some guests may want to speak to a real person, but for those that don’t, CIO.com highlights in a recent article that hotels can make mobile check-in and keyless room entry an option.
 This allows guests to skip the line, quickly get their key, and go up to their room without ever interacting with hotel staff.

 Automated guest rooms